 A 7-inch display screen is a perfect size for a GPS combo unit.
 However, the bigger size gives you more clarity while viewing the images.
 The resolution also matters a great deal.
 High definition, the coloured display screen is the standard for modern-day fish finders.

 A Transducer is the most crucial factor for consideration before buying the fishfinder GPS combo.
-Transducer is a device that sends and receives Sonar wave’s signals.
-A Transducer gets fitted inside the fish finder to send sonar wave in the water.
-The waves bounce off when it strikes any external object or fish in the water.
+Likewise, Transducer is a device that sends and receives Sonar wave’s signals.
+Furthermore, a Transducer gets fitted inside the fish finder to send sonar wave in the water.
+Moreover, the waves bounce off when it strikes any external object or fish in the water.

 This sonar wave then gets converted into a graphical image that provides detailed information about the fish location.
 This picture is visible through the display screen of the fish finder.